AMarinic92/AMarinic92.github.io/index.md

 # Profile

 I am a conscientious, resourceful individual with excellent multitasking, analytical, problem-solving, and decision-making capabilities.
+I have a passion for building both software and physical items, even better when I can combine the two.
 I have effective communication and interpersonal skills to work both as a team player and autonomously.
 My communication is supplemented by both strong verbal and written skills.
 I can work under pressure, easily adaptable to change, and willing to learn new skills or training.
+I always try to continue to learn new skills, and ideas in my personal time that I can bring to my work environment.

 # Education